Posting conversion details to Microsoft (Bing) Ads

 - This unique code is needed in order to identify the converting visitor.

-In your Microsoft (Bing) Ads account from the main menu on the left, click All campaigns -> Settings -> then Account settings and look for Auto-tagging (see attached).
+In your Microsoft (Bing) Ads account from the main menu on the left, click All campaigns -> Settings -> then Account level options and look for Auto-tagging of Click ID.

 - Make sure that you check this checkbox in order to enable Auto-tagging.

-4. Create a conversion action in your Microsoft (Bing) Ads account:
+3. Create a conversion goal in your Microsoft (Bing) Ads account:

-- go to Tools -> Conversions, then click on the
+- go to Tools -> Conversion goals, then click on the

-- name the conversion action ‘ImportConversion’, choose Purchase/Sale as Category, then SAVE the conversion action.
+name the conversion goal ‘ImportConversion’, choose ‘Conversion action value may vary’ as the Revenue, then SAVE the conversion goal.

-5. In your Bing campaigns from CPV Lab Pro, define
+In your Bing campaigns from CPV Lab Pro, make sure that you have

-'msclkid' as the Parameter for the External ID token and leave the Placeholder blank (see attached).
+'msclkid'defined as the Parameter for the External ID token and leave the Placeholder blank (see below).